 How often have you eaten mangoes?
 How often have you thrown the seeds away?
 Well, after reading about mango seeds’ benefits listed here, you might want to think twice before dismissing off the seed for nothing more than just natural waste.
 Mango seeds have been used in many Ayurvedic medicines and treatments since ancient times!
-Mango seed powder, butter, and oil are some of the most common ways to make the most of their therapeutic properties!
+Mango seed powder, butter, and oil are some of the most common ways to make the most of their therapeutic properties.
+If you want to reap similar advantages, make sure to pick unripe mango seeds.
+Mango seeds from unripe mangoes are considered the better choice as ripe mangoes tend to contain bitter mango seeds.
 Read on to know more about mango seeds and their key health benefits before you dispose of the seeds next time you relish deliciously juicy mangoes!

 Benefits of Mango seed: